TAG-K: Tail-Averaged Greedy Kaczmarz for Computationally Efficient and Performant Online Inertial Parameter Estimation: Experiments and Results

 \subsubsection{Estimation and End-to-End Performance}

-Figure~\ref{fig:combined} (upper left) visualizes a representative trial from this experiment set.
-In this trial, each estimator is initialized from the same start state and tasked to track the dotted figure-8 reference under injected measurement noise using the aforementioned LQR controller as it travels toward a pre-set goal state (both marked with purple triangles).
+We visualize a representative trial from this experiment set in Figure~\ref{fig:combined} (upper left).
+In this trial, each estimator is initialized from the same start state and tracks the dotted figure-8 reference toward a pre-set goal state (both marked with purple triangles) under injected measurement noise using the aforementioned LQR controller.
 Payload add/drop events are marked with gray rings.
 After each event, TAG-K, by its greedy mechanism, rapidly adapts its inertial parameters and re-converges to the reference, whereas baselines mis-estimate the parameters, drift persistently, and in several cases abort due to compounding errors (marked with black Xs).
 In this specific trial, only TAG-K completes the task.
-However, baseline methods are able to complete the task in many other trials.
+However, baseline methods can complete the task in many other trials.

 Figure~\ref{fig:combined} (bottom) summarizes the aggregated outcomes across all 2{,}000 trials per estimator method.
 The bottom left panel presents the time evolution of the average parameter estimation error, while the bottom right panel shows the cumulative distribution function (CDF) of the end-to-end tracking position error.
 Together, these plots highlight the differences in both convergence behavior and final tracking accuracy.
 We observe that RLS and KF consistently maintain higher parameter estimation errors, which directly translate into larger tracking deviations.
 By contrast, TAG-K rapidly adapts after payload events, quickly reducing estimation error and maintaining accurate parameters.
 This fast and stable adaptation yields markedly lower tracking errors across the full distribution of trials, demonstrating our method’s ability to robustly handle abrupt system changes.